ebzzry/ebzzry.github.io/src/en/reflections.md

 - The ability of a parrot to talk does not mean it is aware of what it is talking about.<br>

+- In the absence of meaningful content is entertainment.<br>